swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy-the-model/chapter-18-train-the-model-on-a-kubernetes-pod.md

 - [x] Model publication to the artifact registry is automated
 - [x] Model can be accessed from a Kubernetes cluster
 - [x] Model is continuously deployed with the CI/CD
+- [x] Model can be trained on a custom infrastructure
 - [x] Model can be trained on a custom infrastructure with custom hardware for specific use-cases